Advice for British people living in Brazil, including information on health, education, benefits, residence requirements and more.

 This guide sets out essential information for British nationals residing in Brazil, including advice on benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquiries apart from the information and links listed below.
 See our information on what consulates can and cannot do for British nationals.

 British nationals are allowed to visit Brazil without a visa for up to 90 days.
-Being entitled to apply for an extention on their visa for up to 90 days more, the extention applications are dealt by the Brazilian Federal Police.
+Being entitled to apply for an extension on their visa for up to 90 days more, the extension applications are dealt by the Brazilian Federal Police.

 For visits of any other puporses, you must contact the Brazilian Consulate in London prior to your trip – or the Federal Police, if you are already in Brazil – to check what type of visa is required upon arrival in the country.